huohuoren4/docs/python/pytest/how_to_guides/warning.md

 Full API: `WarningsRecorder`.

-## Additional use cases of warnings in tests
+## Additional use cases of warnings in tests {#additional-use-cases-of-warnings-in-tests}

 Here are some use cases involving warnings that often come up in tests, and suggestions on how to deal with them: